pmem/pmdk/manpages/linux/master/librpmem/rpmem_persist.3.md

 from 0 to *nlanes* - 1).
 The *rpp* must point to a remote pool opened or created previously by **rpmem_open**(3) or **rpmem_create**(3) functions respectively.

-The **rpmem_remove**() function removes a remote pool on a given *target* node.
-The *pool_set_name* is a relative path in the root config directory on the *target* node that uniquely identifies the pool set file on remote node.
-By default only the pool part files are removed and pool set file is left untouched.
-If the pool is not consistent the **rpmem_remove**() function fails, unless otherwise specified.
-The *flags* argument determines the behavior of **rpmem_remove**() function.
-It is either 0 or the bitwise OR of one or more of the following flags:

-+ **RPMEM_REMOVE_FORCE**
-Ignore errors when opening inconsistent pool.
-The pool set file must be in appropriate format though.

-+ **RPMEM_REMOVE_POOL_SET**
-Remove pool set file after removing the pool described by this pool set.

 # RETURN VALUE #